 Do you need a clear desk space?
 Take time to clear your desk and work to maintain that space.

 During a training as we came to the Question and Answer portion of the talk, a larger issue emerged—some clients weren’t being billed but were receiving customer service support.
 By starting a dialog, they stumbled on a way to grow revenue.
 They discussed adding a new pricing structure so that the team could bill the clients appropriately and build new revenue.

 Are you talking to staff about ideas they have to increase revenue?

 In coaching, my client realized that their entrepreneurial spirit required self-care as well.
 He would have days where he was excited and fulfilled at work, then he would hit a wall.
 Tired and feeling drained he’d trudge through work.
 He’d feel depleted and ready to throw in the towel.

 We focused on areas that would replenish him-getting exercise, getting enough sleep and eating healthy.
 Creating a routine around self-care allowed him to lose weight, feel healthy and head into work with renewed energy and strength.

 How are you taking care of yourself to show up your best at work?

 We all have struggles with work.
 Why continue struggling through your day?
 If your waiting for the weekend and it’s only Tuesday morning, then you need to make a change.
 Find the tools and techniques that will have you feeling like everyday is a Friday.

-Margo Brown is a Productivity Coach and Professional Organizer with Wave Productivity.
+Margo Crawford is a Productivity Expert and Coach with Wave Productivity.
 She works with entrepreneurs, small business owners and business professionals to help them get more focused, organized and productive in their workplace.
-She serves the Tempe and Phoenix area in Arizona.
-If you want to get more organized in your office call 602-677-8275 or email email@example.com.
+She coaches throughout the country and in person in both the New England area and Arizona.
+If you want to get more organized in your office call 602-677-8275 or email firstname.lastname@example.org